kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   However, I'd like to dig into my Algorithms coursework.
   I'll probably write mine in Python.

+- Finish up Firebase homework by Liz this evening.

 ## Update
 - Officially one of nine chosen for July "Coding for Product" workshop.
   Recognized quite a few people.
 This should be fun!
 I'm expecting to